datnguyen312/BCGDV_Devops_Challenge/README.md

   - Minimal, Docker-focused base
   - Self-cleaning and self-healing
   - Logging native to the platforms
 - Secondly, A Jenkins instance will need to be installed.
 This tool will help with build and deployment automation via declarative syntext; pipeline-as-a-code.
-See ref no. 3 below for a link that provides necessary installation instructions
+See start.sh file for instructions on how to start jenkins

 # References
 1. See https://github.com/shazChaudhry/vagrant repo for instructions on how to create Ubuntu VMs using Vagrant and how to start Portainer for local testing
 1. Follow the instructions at https://docs.docker.com/docker-for-aws/ to setup a docker swarm cluster in AWS; 1x master and 1x work
-1. See https://github.com/shazChaudhry/docker-jenkins repo for instructions on how to run Jenkins in docker swarm mode.
-This docekr image includes [Blue Ocean plugin](https://jenkins.io/doc/book/blueocean/)